factionsecurity/factionsecurity.github.io/docs/blog/posts/Faction Boilerplates.md

 ---
 tags:
- - core features
+ - Core Features
- - boilerplate
+ - Boilerplate
- - templating
+ - Customizing
 authors: [null0perat0r]
 date: 2024-03-16
 ---

 If you have been doing penetration testing for any length of time you probably have a personal database of vulnerability descriptions, recommendations as well as other text snippets you will inject into various places of your reports.
-What if, Instead of keeping these in separate files on various computers, what if they were all included in your reporting software?!@! 🤯
+What if, Instead of keeping these in separate files on various computers, they were all included in your reporting software?!@! 🤯

 Faction IS your database for global boilerplate, default vulnerability templates, personal flare, and just about anything else you can imagine (well...sorta 🤔).
 Let's walk through how this is done.
 <!-- more -->